open-spaced-repetition/fsrs4anki-helper/README.md

 # FSRS4Anki Helper

 FSRS4Anki Helper is an Anki add-on that supports [FSRS4Anki](https://github.com/open-spaced-repetition/fsrs4anki) scheduler.
-It has five features:
+It has six features:
 - **Reschedule** cards based on their entire review histories.
 - **Postpone** due cards whose retention is higher than your target.
 - **Advance** undue cards whose retention is lower than your target.